Learn more about the common causes of injuries during car crashes and ways to stay safe this fall in New York City.

 New York City has a lot going on, so it is important to stay alert on the road at any time of the year – especially in the fall when it starts getting darker earlier and earlier every day.
 Whether you are a pedestrian, cyclist or driver, be aware of your surroundings and travel smart wherever you go.

-Data from the New York City Police department outlines the top reasons for car accidents in NYC and reveals how distracted drivers and other common factors can lead to car crashes and injury on busy New York streets.
+Data from the New York City Police department outlines the top reasons for car accidents in NYC.
+The data reveals how distracted driving and other common factors can lead to car crashes and injuries on busy streets.

 What Are the Leading Causes of Car Crashes in New York?

 Data from the NYPD’s TrafficStat website shows that to date, there were 158,189 total collisions in 2019, with driver inattention and distractions accounting for nearly a third of all crashes.
 In August alone, there were 16,954 collisions citywide, with nearly a third of all crashes caused by distracted driving.
 An August monthly traffic report (PDF) from NYC.gov shows that distracted driving was the leading cause of all vehicle crashes in every borough during the month of August.

 The next two most common causes of vehicle crashes in NYC are “following too closely” and “failure to yield for vehicles with the right of way.”

 NYC.gov reports that in August alone, drivers following others too closely caused 1,750 collisions, or 10% of all NYC collisions, and failure to yield caused 1,175 crashes or 6% of all August collisions.
 These three contributing factors caused the most crashes over the whole year in all of the boroughs, except Manhattan and the Bronx.
 Manhattan’s third highest cause of crashes in August was improper lane changing and passing, and the Bronx’s third leading cause of crashes was backing up unsafely.